-Homemade Egg Drop Soup with Tomato
+Tomato Egg Drop Soup (Vegetarian)

 Tomato Egg Drop Soup Recipe (or egg flower soup) with the prettiest egg flower ribbons and the most silky and smooth texture.
 This homemade Chinese egg drop soup with tomato is soothing and utterly comforting, especially on a cold day.
 All you need is about 15 minutes and a handful of easy ingredients and ready to be served in no time!